Arth-FX

 -

-Peppers are known for promoting good circulation and are a rich source of vitamin C, which plays a role in producing collagen.
-Collagen is part of the structure in cartilage, tendons, and ligaments that supports joint stability.
-Citrus fruits, pineapples, and tomatoes are also high in vitamin C.
+Peppers are known for promoting good circulation and are a source of vitamin C. Vitamin C helps stabilize the enzymes necessary for collagen synthesis, allowing for proper formation of collagen molecules.
+Collagen is part of the structure in cartilage, tendons, and ligaments that supports joints.
+Citrus fruits, pineapples, and tomatoes also contain vitamin C.

 -